Corona (covid-19) – what applies in my situation

-Among other things, the work assessment allowance you are entitled to will be determined on the basis of your previous income and if you have children.An annual income of more than six times the average of the National Insurance basic amount (6G), is not included in the calculation of AAP.
+Among other things, the AAP you are entitled to will be determined on the basis of your previous income and if you have children.An annual income of more than six times the average of the National Insurance basic amount (6G), is not included in the calculation of AAP.

-You can calculate your daily rate of AAP by dividing the annual amount by 260.
+In order to calculate your daily rate of AAP, you must divide the annual amount by 260.
 What you will receive depends on your income tax rate and the amount of work or absence you report in your employment status form.
 The employment status form must be submitted with updated information every 14 days.

-If you work more than 60% of a full-time position during an employment status form period, the AAP (including child supplement) will cease for the relevant employment status form period.
+If you work more than 60 per cent during an employment status form period, you will not receive AAP (including the child supplement) for the relevant employment status form period.
 Each employment status form applies for a period of 14 days.

 For how long are you entitled to AAP?

 As a general rule, you cannot receive AAP for more than three years.

 However, the length of time in which you receive AAP will depend on how long you will need to participate in work-oriented activities or receive medical treatment before you are able to work.
 The work assessment allowance period will therefore vary from individual to individual.